At graduations, Native American students seek acceptance of tribal regalia - KESQ

 In his veto message, Stitt said allowing students to wear tribal regalia should be up to individual districts.
 He said the proposal could also lead other groups to “demand special favor to wear whatever they please” at graduations.

-The bill’s author, Republican state Rep. Trey Caldwell, represents a district in southwest Oklahoma that includes lands once controlled by Kiowa, Apache and Comanche tribes.
+The bill’s author, Republican state Rep. Trey Caldwell, represents a district in southwest Oklahoma that includes ancestral land of Kiowa, Apache and Comanche.

 “It’s just the right thing to do, especially with so much of Native American culture so centered around right of passage, becoming a man, becoming an adult,” he said.